AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 });
 ```

 Working with a derived class is easy.
-For the following derived class:
+For example, this is a derived class:

 ```javascript
 class Derived(Simple):